 ANSS Homoeo Medical College

-As a part of Community Service the College conducts three Out-Patient Units with In-Patient Wards in the Collegiate Hospital, Peripheral Clinics at adjacent rural areas and one Evening Out-Patient clinic in the college campus.
+As a part of Community Service the College conducts three Out-Patient Units with In-Patient Wards in the Collegiate Hospital, Peripheral Clinics at adjacent rural areas and four OP units in the newly constructed Collegiate Hospital.
 During the times of epidemics, special medical and awareness camps are conducted at various centers.